2000–01 Pittsburgh Penguins season: Regular season

 The Penguins opened the regular season by splitting a two-game series against the Nashville Predators in Japan.

 On December 9, 2000, it was announced by owner Mario Lemieux that he intended to come back as a player.
-Lemieux returned to the ice on December 27, 2000.
+Lemieux returned to the ice on December 27, 2000, making Lemieux the first ever owner-player in NHL history.
 Prior to the game, his number 66 banner was lowered from the rafters of the Mellon Arena with son Austin watching.
 Lemieux scored a goal and set up two others (including one on his first shift) in the Penguins' 5–0 victory over the Toronto Maple Leafs.
 Prior to Lemieux's return, the Penguins were 15–14–6–1.
 After his comeback, the Penguins went 27–14–3–2 for a regular season record of 42–28–9–3 and a third-place finish in the Atlantic Division for a playoff spot.
-The Penguins were shut out only once all year, on October 28 against the New Jersey Devils.
-Only New Jersey scored more goals than Pittsburgh during the regular season.
-Jaromir Jagr had a stellar year, leading the team in goals (52), assists (69) and points (121).
+Lemieux however did not take back the capaticy when he returned, which Jaromir Jagr held onto for the entire season.
+The Penguins were shut out only once all year, which was on October 28th against the New Jersey Devils, the team that scored more goals than Pittsburgh during the regular season.
+Jagr had a stellar year, leading the team in goals (52), assists (69) and points (121).
 Alexei Kovalev had a career year, finishing with 44 goals and 51 assists for 95 points.
 Martin Straka finished second on the team in assists (68) and had 27 goals for 95 points, while Robert Lang had 32 goals and 48 assists for 80 points.
-In just 43 games, Lemieux had 35 goals and 41 assists for 76 points.
+In the 43 games he played in after he returned, roughly half the season, Lemieux managed 35 goals and 41 assists for 76 points.